Ratchanok Intanon is a magnificent player.

 May’s 24 though it seems like we have enjoyed watching her for years: she turned professional in 2007 and first exploded onto the international scene when she was only 14.
 How she came to the sport is quite a well-known story.
 Her parents worked at a sweet factory in Bangkok whose owner encouraged his employees children to play at the factory’s badminton courts to keep them away from the cooking and hot sugar.
 Her natural athleticism was recognised and so she was encouraged and supported to follow her pathway to success.

-The compilation video below by Shuttle Flash calls her ‘Queen of Comebacks’ and I think this is a strong element of her approach.
+She has been called the ‘Queen of Comebacks’ and I think this is a strong element of her approach.
 She doesn’t know when she is beaten; it’s rare that she just gives in.
 This must partly be the result of her experience but it also says something about her as a person.
 She is renowned for her determination and focus in training so I think this attitude carries through into matches quite easily.

 She won the Vietnam International Challenge in 2009 she was just 14, then became the youngest ever winner of the BWF World Junior Championships also when she was still 14.
 In 2013 she was triumphed in the BWF World Championships beating Li Xuerui over 3 games in the final and is still the youngest ever singles winner of that event.
 That year she also suffered from a foot injury and a back problem which limited the other tournaments she entered.
 The following two years were reasonably quiet by her standards – perhaps the older players had ‘found her out’ and possibly she lost some fitness through injuries – however 2016 is a different story.